dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/how-we-style/2-how-we-style-our-sql.md

 ## Joins

 - Prefer `union all` to `union` unless you explicitly want to remove duplicates.
-- Avoid table aliases in join conditions (especially initialisms) — it's harder to understand what the table called "c" as compared to "customers".
+- Avoid table aliases in join conditions (especially initialisms) — it's harder to understand what the table called "c" is as compared to "customers".
 - If joining two or more tables, _always_ prefix your column names with the table alias.
 If only selecting from one table, prefixes are not needed.
 - Be explicit about your join type (i.e. write `inner join` instead of `join`).
 - Always move left to right to make joins easy to reason about - `right joins` often indicate that you should change which table you select `from` and which one you `join` to.